Woodbine Avenue: History

-In the early 2000's, new housing development necessitated the widening of Woodbine Avenue through northern Markham to cope with increased traffic levels.
-However, due to residences and heritage properties in the community of Victoria Square, including a cemetery, a new four-lane section of Woodbine was constructed on a new alignment which included a new intersection with Elgin Mills Road.
+In the early 2000s, new housing development necessitated the widening of Woodbine Avenue north of Major Mackenzie Drive to cope with increased traffic levels.
+However, due to residences and heritage properties in the community of Victoria Square, including a church and a cemetery, a new four-lane section of Woodbine was constructed on a new alignment which included a new intersection with Elgin Mills Road.
 The new alignment, which was initially known as Woodbine Avenue By-Pass, opened on November 15, 2010.
 The bypassed section of Woodbine Avenue was renamed Victoria Square Boulevard to reflect the location of the road within the area of Victoria Square and transferred to the jurisdiction of the city of Markham.
 However, the bypass retained the Woodbine Avenue By-Pass name even after the renaming of the bypassed segment until November 2015, when it was finally decided to redesignate it as part of Woodbine Avenue proper.
 The former alignment, Victoria Square Boulevard, intersects Woodbine at both ends.

 In 2017, the City of Toronto installed Cycle Tracks (protected bike lanes) to Woodbine Ave spanning from O'Connor Dr to Queen St E.